b-chou/MassDropCodingChallenge/README.md

 # Actions

-To add an website to the worker's queue:
+To add a website to the worker's queue:

   curl --data "url=www.google.com" http://198.199.101.94:3000/archive
   Endpoint: 198.199.101.94:3000/archive